Thresholds, valuations, and K-stability: Introduction

 Theorem~B follows from the second formula for $\d(L)$ above and results in~\cite{Fujitavalcrit} and~\cite{Liequivariant}.

 As for Theorem~A, the estimates between $\a(L)$ and $\d(L)$ in Theorem~A follow from estimates $\frac1{n+1}T(v)\le S(v)\le T(v)$ that are proved along the way.
 When $L$ is ample and $v$ is divisorial, the stronger inequality $S(v)\le\frac{n}{n+1}T(v)$ was proved by Fujita~\cite{Fujitaplt}.
 We deduce from results in~\cite{BKMS} that the invariants $S(v)$ and $T(v)$ only depend on the numerical equivalence class of $L$.
 By Theorem~C, the same is therefore true for the thresholds $\a(L)$ and $\d(L)$.
-The proof that $\a(L)>0$ can be reduced to the case when $L$ is ample, which was treated in~\cite{BHJ1}.
+The proof that $\a(L)>0$ can be reduced to the case when $L$ is ample, where it is known~\cite{Tian87,BHJ1}.
 By the estimates in Theorem~A, it follows that $\d(L)>0$.

 We can also bound the volume of a line bundle in terms of the stability threshold: \begin{thmD} Let $L$ be a big line bundle.
 Then we have